The resolution used on graphical terminal

 GRUB_GFXPAYLOAD_LINUX=keep

-It might help - or might not You can usually set the resolution in the desktop settings, which is handled separately when the desktop starts - different desktops do this differently, and certainly some desktops will give a flash of something when starting up on some hardware, while other desktops will work correctly on the same machine.
+It might help - or might not :D You can usually set the resolution in the desktop settings, which is handled separately when the desktop starts - different desktops do this differently, and certainly some desktops will give a flash of something when starting up on some hardware, while other desktops will work correctly on the same machine.